Single palmar crease

-A simian crease is a single line that runs across the palm of the hand.
-People usually have 3 creases in their palms.
+A single palmar crease is a single line that runs across the palm of the hand.
+People most often have 3 creases in their palms.

-The term "simian crease" is not used much anymore, since it tends to have a negative meaning (the word "simian" refers to a monkey or ape).
-The crease is usually just referred to as a single palmar crease.
+The crease is most often referred to as a single palmar crease.
+The older term "simian crease" is not used much anymore, since it tends to have a negative meaning (The word "simian" refers to a monkey or ape).

 Distinct lines that form creases appear on the palms of the hands and soles of the feet.
-The palm usually has 3 of these creases.
-But sometimes, the creases join together to form just one.
+The palm has 3 of these creases in most cases.
+But sometimes, the creases join to form just one.

-Palmar creases develop while a baby is growing in the womb, usually by the 12th week of gestation.
+Palmar creases develop while a baby is growing in the womb, most often by the 12th week of gestation.

 A single palmar crease appears in about 1 out of 30 people.
 Males are twice as likely as females to have this condition.
 Some single palmar creases may indicate problems with development and be linked with certain disorders.